awk Programs

 The following program, `igawk.sh', provides this service.

-'s searching of the AWKPATH
+It simulates gawk's searching of the AWKPATH variable,

 and also allows nested includes; i.e. a file that has been included